magento/merchdocs/src/customers/account-dashboard-my-purchase-orders.md

 1. Click <span class="btn">Approve Selected</span> or <span class="btn">Reject Selected</span>.

 You can only select purchase orders on which you can take an action.
 Others are grayed out.
-Company Administrators can make bulk approvals or rejections for any active Purchase Orders in their Company.
+Company Administrators can make bulk approvals or rejections for any active purchase orders in their company.

 ## Create a new purchase order from existing purchase order